justinwiley/higher-expectations/pkg/higher_expectations-0.0.1/README.txt

   ...sunrise calc...
 end

-Drudgery, duplication, error prone, etc. etc.  Wouldn't you like to do this instead?
+But writing this sort of code is slow and error prone.
+Wouldn't you like to do this instead?

 include HigherExpectations  # somewhere in the class def calc_sunrise(day, month)